 When are the auditions?

-We usually hold two auditions a year: in January and September.
-Please get in touch with us at for more information.
-The next auditions will be on Saturday 26 September 2015.
-Stephen Cleobury is always happy to meet informally at any time in the year with parents considering a choristership for their son: get in touch with Stephen on 01223 331 224 or by email at email@example.com.
+We usually hold two auditions a year.
+Please get in touch with Katie Randle at firstname.lastname@example.org for more information, or see our Auditions page.
+We are always happy to meet informally at any time in the year with parents considering a choristership for their son.

 What sort of music should my child prepare?

 A simple song, even a hymn, will be suitable – just something that your son enjoys singing.
 It may be sacred or secular.
 We ask that you bring two copies of the music so that the Director of Music can accompany on the piano.